Pelvic Pain After Running Postpartum: Everything You Need To Know 2023

 You can take a few days of rest and ice and see if symptoms improve and also try changing shoes for better arch support to see if that fixes the pain.
 However if pain continues or worsens it is time to make that appointment with your physical therapist.

 Want to see if you are ready to start running?
-Grab my free return to running checklist.
+Sign Up for "The Postpartum Revolution"

 Thank you for sharing!